WebOfTrust/WOT-terms/docs/How we did/load-glossary-weboftrust-in-docusaurus.md

 We use local repo's or PR to sync Weboftrust `WOT-terms.wiki` and TrustoverIP `acdc.wiki`.
 Note that the wiki pages of a github repo are manifest in a seperate repo.
 ### Why would we sync with ToIP glossary
 The main reason is interoperability.
 We want to join in the effort to create cross-referencing concepts, terms and glossary resources at WebofTrust.
-### Why sync with ToIP glossary nd not something else.
+### Why sync with ToIP glossary and not something else.
 From our WebofTrust view ToIP is our umbrella organisation that has similar objectives and principles.
 ToIP has good working relations with the European umbrella organisation eSSIF-lab too, who in 2023 can be considered as the global front runners of getting the terminology sorted out for Self-Sovereign Identity.

 ** How our own repo [WebofTrust](https://github.com/WebOfTrust) came to be **